 Does your jurisdiction have specific rules for the treatment of bids assessed to be "abnormally low" for the purposes of a particular procurement (i.e. a low priced bid, significantly lower than any other bid or a bid whose pricing raises questions of sustainability/viability over the contract term)?
 If so, is there a definition of what "abnormally low" means and please can you provide a short summary of the specific rules?

-In federal government contracting, the evaluation of “cost” and “price” entails distinct regulatory approaches under the FAR.
-For cost-reimbursement contracts, FAR 15.305 mandates a cost realism analysis, emphasizing the government’s anticipation of the realistic cost for the proposed effort, the bidder’s comprehension of the work, and their capability to execute the contract.
-Agencies do not assess the offeror’s proposed cost but instead gauge the most probable cost.
-Should this evaluation significantly raise the proposed cost due to the offeror’s misunderstanding of the work, it could diminish the technical rating.
-The Government Accountability Office (GAO) has emphasized the necessity of a cost realism analysis without requiring exhaustive cost examination, instead underscoring the need for informed judgment by the contracting agency.
+In federal government contracting, the evaluation of ‘cost’ and ‘price’ involves distinct regulatory approaches under the FAR.
+For cost-reimbursement contracts, FAR 15.305 mandates a cost realism analysis, which emphasizes the government’s anticipation of the realistic cost for the proposed effort, the bidder’s understanding of the work, and their capability to execute the contract.
+Agencies do not assess the offeror’s proposed cost directly; rather, they gauge the most probable cost.
+If this evaluation significantly increases the proposed cost due to the offeror’s misunderstanding of the work, it could negatively impact the technical rating.
+The Government Accountability Office (GAO) has highlighted the necessity of a cost realism analysis, asserting that it does not require an exhaustive cost examination but rather informed judgment by the contracting agency.

-Conversely, when evaluating “price” under FAR Part 15, in contrast to “cost,” agencies typically do not conduct a cost realism analysis, unless specified for “competitive fixed-price contracts” in exceptional circumstances per FAR 15.305.
-The GAO highlighted that agencies are neither mandated nor permitted to conduct a price realism analysis in the absence of a solicitation provision indicating such intent for fixed-price contracts.
+Conversely, when evaluating ‘price’ under FAR Part 15, agencies typically do not conduct a cost realism analysis unless specified for competitive fixed-price contracts in exceptional circumstances per FAR Subpart 15.305.
+The GAO has emphasized that agencies are neither mandated nor permitted to conduct a price realism analysis in the absence of a solicitation provision indicating such intent for fixed-price contracts.

 -